Soft Sourdough Dinner Rolls

 These amazing pull-apart-style dinner rolls are soft and fluffy with just a touch of sweetness.
 Like our sourdough pumpkin dinner rolls and sourdough sweet potato rolls, you won't believe how easy they are to make!

 Hi guys, I'm so excited to bring you this simple recipe for soft sourdough dinner rolls.
-We've been in the kitchen testing dinner roll recipes for weeks and we are finally ready to share it with you!
+We've been in the kitchen testing dinner roll recipes for weeks, and we are finally ready to share them with you!

 These sourdough dinner rolls are the pull-apart kind of rolls that everyone goes crazy for.

-The taste reminds me of a cross between the sweet yeast rolls that they used to serve at restaurants like O'Charleysยฎ and the little rolls that you get at Chik-fil-Aยฎ with the chicken nuggets for breakfast.
+The taste reminds me of a cross between the sweet yeast rolls they used to serve at restaurants like O'Charleys® and the little rolls you get at Chick-Fil-A® with the chicken nuggets for breakfast.

 Serve these rolls alongside dinner or turn them into ham and cheese sliders for a delicious lunch or appetizer.